marmelab/react-admin/docs/List.md

 ### Synchronize With URL

 When a List based component (eg: `PostList`) is passed to the `list` prop of a `<Resource>`, it will automatically synchronize its parameters with the browser URL (using react-router location).
-However, when used anywhere outside of a `<Resource>`, it won't synchronize, which can be useful when you have multiple lists on a single page for example.
+However, when used anywhere outside a `<Resource>`, it won't synchronize, which can be useful when you have multiple lists on a single page for example.

 In order to enable the synchronization with the URL, you can set the `syncWithLocation` prop.
 For example, adding a `List` to an `Edit` page: